zhaoshuoxp/Pipelines-Wrappers/README.md

 ## ChIPseq.sh

-This script QC fastq files and align reads to hg19/GRCh37(depends on index and GTF provided) using BWA, convert to filtered BAM/BED and bigwig format but DOES NOT call peaks.
+This script QC fastq files and aligns reads to hg19/GRCh37(depends on the index provided) using BWA, converts to filtered BAM/BED and bigwig format but DOES NOT call peaks.

 #### Input
 Paired-end fastq files with **_R1/2** extension, i.e. test_R1.fastq.gz, test_R2.fastq.gz